SquireTournamentServices/SquireDesktop/README.md

 cmake .. -DCMAKE_BUILD_TYPE=RELEASE # or DEBUG if you want debug symbols + debug logging cmake --build . -j
 # ctest -V # use to run the tests if you built them
+# make coverage # use this to create a code coverage report
 ```

 ### Copyright, Iconography and, Image Assets